rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 submariner-broker   21s
 ```

-* We don’t need to label the ManagedCluster because it was imported the proper labels within the proper ManagedClusterSet.
+* We don’t need to label the ManagedCluster because it was imported with the proper labels within the proper ManagedClusterSet.

 * Deploy SubmarinerConfig for the first rosa cluster imported: